 LOCATION: BAYLOR SCOTT & WHITE MEDICAL CENTER, MARBLE FALLS TX

-SCHEDULE: DAYS PRN
+SCHEDULE: FULL TIME DAYS

 ESSENTIAL FUNCTIONS OF THE ROLE